 Allow me to share a little bit more about the strange and magic circumstances around ‘the birth’ of the Dolphin Swim Club.
-All spring and summer we have been dreaming, talking and working hard to plan.
-Countless mails between Sweden, the Netherlands, and the rest of the world.
+All spring and summer we have been dreaming, talking and working hard to draw up a plan.
+Countless emails were sent between Sweden, the Netherlands, and the rest of the world.

-This is the ‘headquarters’ of the Dolphin swim Club, a boathouse at the Baltic coast on the
+Below you see a picture of the ‘headquarters’ of the Dolphin Swim Club.
+It is a boathouse on the Baltic coast of the Swedish island Öland.

-And all that time there have been sightings of bottlenose dolphins in the Baltic, which is very, very, very unusual… only porpoises are native to the Baltic, and even they are rare.
+For the whole of that summer there had been sightings of bottlenose dolphins in the Baltic.
+This is very, very, very unusual… Only porpoises are native to the Baltic.
+And even these dolphins are hardly ever seen!

 The media gave the dolphin the name; ‘Vilse’ (Lost), which is rather unfortunately chosen, because I have the strong feeling that there was nothing lost nor erratic about it this very courageous and heroic journey.

-A few weeks later the ocean played a role again, it receded, water levels were unusual low.
+A few weeks later the ocean played a role again, it receded, water levels were unusually low.
 A bit of ocean bottom at the coast became visible, and, now the really sad part;…. the body of this very courageous dolphin revealed herself, close to the Dolphin Swim Club.
-In this way we found out that she was a female.
+In this how we found out that she was a female.

-Just that weekend, Ian Graham, well known author and organizer of dolphin retreats! visited us.
+Just that weekend, Ian Graham, a well-known author and organizer of dolphin retreats, visited us.